Meet the next member of Runna's tech support team(?)

 I've worked at a startup

-After 2.5 years at a seed-stage company, I'm used to owning problems end-to-end and not waiting to be told what to do.
-I also appreciate the value of going the extra mile for a customer.
+After 2+ years at a seed-stage company, I'm used to owning problems end-to-end and working with engineers to ship at speed.
+I also understand the value of going the extra mile for a customer (and enjoy the feeling of doing so!).

 Comfortable owning problems end-to-end and going the extra mile for a customer.